fr0mn3w/newsite/content/Documentation/Prototyping.md

 ## Prototype 2: New Demos 1 (Physical Event)

-Using insights from the tweet prototype, the first physical event named "[New Demos](https://publish.obsidian.md/new/New/New+Demos)"
+Using insights from the tweet prototype, the first physical event named [New Demos](https://publish.obsidian.md/new/New/New+Demos)
 was created.

 - We secured a venue in Roncesvalles and sponsorship from local companies.